Vidzhel/talks/distributed-system-essentials/slides/01-reducing-dependency/index.md

 ![Untitled](./slides/01-reducing-dependency/amazon-decomposed.png)

 Notes:
-- split depending on fun relation and behaviour
+- split depending on the relation and behaviour
 - span across all layers from data to view
   - usage of micro frontends
 - do not split by tech requirement like: